-Our and the VIE's business is subject to various evolving PRC laws and regulations regarding data privacy, cybersecurity and personal information protection.
+Our business is subject to various evolving PRC laws and regulations regarding data privacy, cybersecurity and personal information protection.
 Failure of observing data privacy, cybersecurity and personal information protection concerns could subject us to penalties, damage our reputation and brand, and harm our business and results of operations.